-The Outreach, Recruitment and Education Core functions as a vital link between the UK-ADC and local and state communities to:
+The Outreach, Recruitment, and Education (ORE) Core functions as a vital link between the UK-Alzheimer's Disease Center (ADC) and local and state communities to:

 - Support recruitment and retention activities for the clinical core of the ADC.

-- Increase awareness of AD and other dementias for patients, family members, the general public, and community organizations that provide care for dementia with an emphasis on maintaining a strong presence in the African-American community.
+- Increase awareness of Alzheimer's disease and other dementias for patients, family members, the general public, and community organizations that provide care for dementia with an emphasis on maintaining a strong presence in the African-American community.

 - Expand university, community, and regional partnerships in aging and dementia to meet the needs of community and professional audiences and UK researchers.